FirelyTeam/firely-docs/simplifier/simplifierConnectors.rst

    4. Click on “Shop” to see a list of available connectors.
    5. Subscribe to the connector that’s right for you and click the “subscribe” button.

+After you've subscribed to a connector, you can start using it - see below.

 Use a connector
 ---------------